trufflesuite/trufflesuite.com/src/docs/teams/account/redeeming-a-coupon.md

 ![Billing Tab](/img/docs/teams/coupon-redemption-billing-tab.png)

-You should see that **FREE** is your current plan like the below picture; if it is not, please follow the instructions [below](#existing-subscriptions) for redeeming the coupon for existing subscriptions.
+You should see that **FREE** is your current plan like the below picture; if it is not, please follow the instructions in the [existing subscriptions](#existing-subscriptions) section.

 ![Verification of Free Plan](/img/docs/teams/coupon-redemption-free-verification.png)